 Murabaha to the purchase orderer represents the sale of goods at cost plus an agreed profit.
-Murabaha receivables consist of deferred sales transaction agreements and are stated net of deferred profits, any amounts written off and provision for impairment, if any.
+Murabaha receivables consist of deferred sales transaction agreements.
 Promise made in the Murabaha to the purchase orderer is not obligatory upon the customer.

 Ijarah Muntahia Bittamleek